Roxaski/Lux-Photography/README.md

 ## Image Credits

-Thankyou to all the incredible and talented photographers whose photographs i have used all throughout the website.
+Thankyou to the incredible photographers whose high quality images i have used all throughout the website.
 All images used are from [pixabay](https://pixabay.com) and [unsplash](https://unsplash.com), highly recommend checking them out for high quality images.